Maybe Bobby McFerrin was a house wren (Troglodytes aedon) in a previous life.

 This thought popped into my mind when, after listening to On Being’s Krista Tippett interview the singer, I went out for a walk with my canine companion.
 We hadn’t made it too far down the sunny trail when we were suddenly drenched by a deluge of liquid notes.
 That vocal tsunami, pouring forth from an entirely disproportional feathered Dixie cup, stopped me in my tracks.

-Like McFerrin, who is known for fluid, polyphonic singing and quick, oceanic octave jumps, the wren’s song bounced around like raindrops on pavement.
-I suppose that’s why the synapses in my brain connected the two muscians.
+Like McFerrin, who is known for fluid, polyphonic singing and quick, oceanic octave jumps, the wren’s song splashed like surf on pavement.
+I suppose that’s why the synapses in my brain connected the two musicians.

 There are definite differences between these gifted songbirds, though.

 Wrens and other passerines vocalize using an organ called the syrinx, positioned where the trachea splits into two bronchial tubes.
 Each side of the syrinx works independently, so songbirds can produce a sweeping range of notes in fractions of a second, or two different pitches at the same time, or simultaneous rising and falling notes, all without stopping for a breath.
 Humans, by contrast, vocalize by sending air from the lung into the windpipe, through folds (aka vocal cords) in the larynx, and out to the throat, nose, and mouth.

-Admittedly, McFerrin often sounds as if he has a syrinx but, hard as it is to believe, he’s making all of those notes with the same equipment you and I have.
-It’s just that he’s playing every instrument in the orchestra, and we’re barely pecking out “Chopsticks.”
-His ability to switch pitch is inarguably stunning; however, even this virtuoso can’t match the speed of a wren running through the scales.
+Admittedly, McFerrin often sounds as if he has a syrinx but, hard as it is to believe, he’s making all of those notes with the same equipment that came as standard accessories for you and I. It’s just that he’s playing every instrument in the orchestra, and we’re barely pecking out “Chopsticks” on a kiddie piano.
+His ability to switch pitch is unarguably stunning.
+However, even this virtuoso can’t match the speed of a wren running through the scales.